-Maximum weight: The weight of the complete model aircraft in flying condition without fuel, but including any dummy pilot, shall not exceed 6 kg (except a model aircraft of a prototype using more than one motor which shall not exceed 7 kg).
+Maximum weight: The weight of the complete model aircraft in flying condition without fuel, but including any dummy pilot, shall not exceed 7 kg.

 Motive Power: a) Rockets or pulse jets may not be used.

 b) The maximum thrust for a turbine engine shall be 6 kg.
 (Or 60 Newton)